-Here are some simple concepts that are important to learn and incorporate into your vegan diet plan.
+Here are some simple vegan nutrition concepts that are important to learn and incorporate into your vegan diet plan.
 Once you have these down, you will be ready to receive more in depth information.
-Remember, one step at a time is the key to a successful Sexy Fit Vegan Lifestyle transition!
+Remember, one step at a time is the key to a successful Sexy Fit Vegan lifestyle transition!

 Variety is Key

-Eating a wide variety of vegetables, fruits, nuts, seeds, legumes, and whole grains is key for a healthy, balanced vegan diet plan.
+Eating a wide variety of vegetables, fruits, nuts, seeds, legumes, and whole grains is key for balanced vegan nutrition.
 When we eat a variety of nutrient-dense whole foods we are able to take in optimal amounts of all of the essential vitamins and minerals we need to be physically and mentally healthy and energized from the inside out!

 Greens are a large part of a strong vegan nutrition foundation.
 Dark green leafy vegetables may be, calorie per calorie, the most nutrient-dense foods that exist.
-They are a rich source of so many vitamins and minerals.
-They also contain many phytonutrients that protect our cells from damage.
+Dark leafy greens are a rich source of many vitamins and minerals.
+They also contain phytonutrients that protect our cells from damage.
 Variety is key when it comes to which leafy greens you should consume, and there are benefits to eating them both raw and cooked.
 Kale, collards, spinach, broccoli rabe (rapini), dandelion greens, cabbage (including bok choy), turnip greens, and chard are among the most nutritious greens we have to choose from.